alibaba/GraphScope/docs/interactive_engine/tinkerpop/tutorial_ldbc_gremlin.md

 ### Apply Some Filters

 In most cases, we don't need to retrieve all the vertices and edges from the graph, as we may only care about a small portion of them.
-Therefore, GIE with gremlin provides you with some filtering operations to help find the data you are interested in.
+Therefore, GIE with Gremlin provides you with some filtering operations to help find the data you are interested in.

-If you only want to extract a vertex/edge with the given id, you can write gremlin sentence `g.V(id)` in GIE. (`g.E(id)` will be supported in the future)
+If you only want to extract a vertex/edge with the given id, you can write Gremlin sentence `g.V(id)` in GIE. (`g.E(id)` will be supported in the future)

 ```python
 # Retrieve vertex with id 1